Representing Victims Of Nursing Home Neglect Or Abuse

 When families must make the decision that a cherished parent or spouse requires assistance they can no longer provide, they place their trust in the promises of companies to provide qualified nursing staff, medical doctors, nursing aides and care that is superior to what the family can provide at home.
 One of the greatest tragedies of our society is the failure of many of these corporations to stand by their word and provide competent nursing care to our elderly and fragile loved ones.

 Although the individual nurses and aides in these facilities are often well-intentioned, the corporate decision to skimp on the staffing budget, thereby leaving the facility with too few nurses for the volume of residents, causes the workers to be overworked, tired, and incapable of providing the care that was promised and that is necessary to preserve and maintain the health of our elders.

-At McGinn, Carpenter, Montoya & Love (MCML), we are dedicated to protecting the elderly and fragile across New Mexico.
-We are proud of our work in the legislature, in regulatory committee rooms, and in the courtroom to raise the standards of care in nursing facilities and to hold them accountable when understaffing and other acts of negligence cause harm to their residents.
+At McGinn, Montoya, Love & Curry.
+P.A.
+(MMLC), we are dedicated to protecting the elderly and fragile across New Mexico.
+We are proud of our work in the legislature, in regulatory committee rooms and in the courtroom to raise the standards of care in nursing facilities and to hold them accountable for understaffing and other acts of negligence that cause harm to their residents.

 Our lawyers are available to handle the following types of nursing home neglect and abuse cases, among others:

 Let us provide the strong, compassionate advocacy you need to obtain justice on behalf of your elderly loved one.
 Set up a free consultation by calling our Albuquerque office at 505-633-8796 or by contacting our attorneys online.